×

 We asked people in Yermasoyia if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Yermasoyia, it's important to respect the local customs and traditions.
 Avoid discussing the political situation, especially the division of Cyprus, as it is a sensitive topic.
 Also, avoid making negative comments about the Orthodox Church, which is an integral part of Cypriot culture.
 Cypriots value their personal space, so avoid standing too close to someone during a conversation.
 It's also considered rude to point with your finger, so use your whole hand instead.
 When visiting churches or monasteries, dress modestly and remove your hat.
 Women may also be required to cover their heads.
 Cypriots are generally relaxed about time, so don't be surprised if things don't start on time.
 However, it's still considered polite to be punctual for social engagements.
 Avoid littering as Cypriots take pride in their clean and well-maintained environment.
 Also, refrain from taking photos of military installations or personnel as it's prohibited.
 Lastly, always remember to say please and thank you.
-Cypriots are known for their hospitality and politeness, and they appreciate it when visitors reciprocate," said one expat who made the move to Yermasoyia.
+Cypriots are known for their hospitality and politeness, and they appreciate it when visitors reciprocate," explained one expat living in Yermasoyia, Cyprus.

 About the Author